Deep Dive tips and tricks to get certified: Step-by-step tutorials, videos, practice exams.

 Subagents: Create specialized subagents for different tasks with their own context window.
 REMEMBER: Subagents operate with isolated context and do NOT share memory with the coordinator.
 Every piece of its information must be passed explicitly in it.

-MCP Support: Extend it with any MCP tool to access APIs, databases and other external systems.
+MCP Support: Extend to external processing with any MCP tool to access APIs, databases and other external systems.
+MCP servers provide external tools and integrations

 MCP Tools defines what MCP clients should run to take action.

-Hooks are small Python and/or Bash shell scripts (agentic workflows) that run when triggered by events: “PreToolUse” (after Read) or “PostToolUse” (after Write or Edit).
+Hooks are “event-driven” small Python (.md) and/or Bash shell (.sh) scripts (agentic workflows) that run when triggered by events: “PreToolUse” (after Read) or “PostToolUse” (after Write or Edit).
 REMEMBER: A hook can also block Claude from taking an action unless a specific condition has been met.

 Plugins (under the Customize menu item) “packaged feature bundles” may include (bundle) hooks, slash commands, and skills together for sharing with others.
 The “plugins” folder contains a blocklist.json file, a “known_marketplaces.json” file and the marketplaces folder, starting with “claude-plugins-official”.